 How to Create a Mobile-Friendly Website

-Google actually agrees, recently announcing its mobile-first indexing strategy.
+Google actually agrees, recently announcing its mobile-first design and indexing strategy.
 This basically means that instead of crawling the desktop version of websites first, the search engine giant will now primarily use the mobile version of your website to index and rank it.
 This is a complete turnaround from Google’s old system of prioritizing crawling the desktop version of websites.
 Simply said, Google is saying that you need to seriously start considering optimizing your website for mobile devices, or risk your ranking suffering.